From research to industry

 News | Health ＆ life sciences | Technologies

-A study on the effects of hydroxychloroquinei n macaques infected with the SARS-CoV-2 virus, , used alone or in combination with azithromycin, have been pre-published on Research Square, after their submission to Nature.
-Scientists from the CEA, Inserm, Institut Pasteur, Université de Paris-Saclay, Université Claude Bernard Lyon 1 and Aix-Marseille Université have been involved in the study, which has been carried out under the aegis of the multidisciplinary consortium, REACTing.
+A study on the effects of hydroxychloroquine in macaques infected with the SARS-CoV-2 virus, used alone or in combination with azithromycin, have been published on Nature; the 22th oh july.
+Scientists from the CEA, CNRS, Inserm, Institut Pasteur, Université de Paris-Saclay, Université Claude Bernard Lyon 1 and Aix-Marseille Université have been involved in the study, which has been carried out under the aegis of the multidisciplinary consortium, REACTing.

 The study, launched in February 2020, evaluates the antiviral effect of hydroxychloroquine (HCQ) against the SARS-CoV-2 virus in vivo.
 The HCQ was administered before infection, as a prophylactic treatment, or in the first days after infection to reduce the viral load.
 The possible anti-inflammatory effects of HCQ were not tested.